Early Life and Education of Eminem: A Complete Timeline

 In 2018, Mom's Spaghetti was a pop-up at Coachella.

-2019: First Attempt to Break Into Eminem's House
+2019: Previous Attempt to Break Into Eminem's Home

-In 2019, Matthew David Hughes pleaded guilty to breaking into a Rochester Hills home in search of Eminem.
+In 2019, Matthew David Hughes had previously pleaded guilty to breaking into a Rochester Hills home in search of Eminem.

-During the COVID-19 pandemic in 2020, Eminem donated a pair of rare Air Jordan 4 Retro Eminem Carhartt shoes for a raffle to benefit COVID-19 relief and donated spaghetti meals to healthcare workers.
+During the COVID-19 pandemic in 2020, Eminem donated rare Air Jordan 4 Retro Eminem Carhartt shoes and spaghetti meals to support relief efforts.

-On September 29, 2021, Eminem and Union Joints opened a spaghetti restaurant called Mom's Spaghetti at 2131 Woodward Ave in Detroit, referencing his song "Lose Yourself".
+On September 29, 2021, Eminem and Union Joints opened a spaghetti restaurant called Mom's Spaghetti in Detroit.

-In 2021, Matthew David Hughes pleaded guilty to second-degree home invasion in exchange for dismissal of other charges and was sentenced to probation and time served.
+In 2021, Matthew David Hughes pleaded guilty to second-degree home invasion and was sentenced to probation and time served.

 November 2022: Mother's Tribute at Rock and Roll Hall of Fame Induction